 The chronological and functional resumes, or some combination of these two formats, are the standard types of resumes used by job seekers in today's employment market.
 To select the type which best supports your needs, review the following information.

-In this type of resume, you organize job history chronologically with the most recent information first.
-This type of resume emphasizes job titles and organizations and describes in details the accomplishments and responsibilities associated with each position.
-A chronological resume is easy to read, since it highlights names of employers and job titles, and emphasizes career growth.
+In this type of resume, you organize your job history chronologically with the most recent information first.
+This type of resume emphasizes job titles and organizations and describes in detail the accomplishments and responsibilities associated with each position.
+A chronological resume is easy to read, since it highlights names of employers and job titles and emphasizes career growth.
 It is best suited to those whose career goals are clear and whose job objectives are aligned with their work history.

 When writing a functional resume, be sure to talk about those skills you possess that will transfer over into the profession you are looking to enter.

 For some candidates, a blended resume provides the best of both formats.
 By blending the two formats, you can highlight your important skills and fully explain your work experiences.
 This format works well for candidates with more than three years of experience.

 Although you may have a strong background, if your resume doesn't appear polished, you may not get invited to an interview.
 Make sure that you have several people review your resume for errors and omissions.
 When submitting your resume electronically, save your file as a PDF to preserve the formatting of your document.